 Simplified Chinese and Traditional Chinese

-When learning the Chinese language, there is always an unavoidable topic that which one is the standard written Chinese language to learn?
+When learning the Chinese language, there is always an unavoidable topic: which one is the standard written Chinese language to learn?
 Traditional Chinese or Simplified Chinese?
 Why are there two writing systems?

-The Traditional Chinese, as its name indicates, is a traditional version of text/scripts that had been written by Chinese people and continuously evolved for thousands of years.
+As its name indicates, the Traditional Chinese is a traditional version of text/scripts that had been written by Chinese people and continuously evolved for thousands of years.
 The Traditional Chinese characters are in a more complex shape and contain more strokes.
-It’s mainly used in Hong Kong, Macao, Taiwan and other areas inhabited by ethnic Chinese.
+It’s mainly used in Hong Kong, Macao, Taiwan, and other areas inhabited by ethnic Chinese.

 The Simplified Chinese characters still carry the beauty and essence of this language and culture.
-You will be learning this simplified Chinese character when we talk about learning the Chinese language in most cases.
+In most cases, you will be learning this simplified Chinese character when we talk about learning the Chinese language.

 As a Mandarin beginner, it is always better and easier to start with simplified Chinese.
-Not only it’s the official written text used nowadays in China, but also, it can save lots of your effort on learning Chinese characters.
-You may go further to study the Traditional Chinese character once you obtained a high proficiency in the Chinese language and getting more interested in the traditional literature and culture of China.
+Not only it’s the official written text used nowadays in China, but also it can save lots of your effort on learning Chinese characters.
+You may go further to study the Traditional Chinese character once you obtained a high proficiency in the Chinese language and get more interested in China’s traditional literature and culture.

 The Chinese speaking community has created and is still creating pearls of wisdom and other “spiritual treasures”， from the traditional legacies dated thousands of years ago like the lunar calendars, zodiac systems, poems, water-ink paintings, calligraphy works, Feng-Shui, and Kung Fu to the modern-day entertainment products like the TV series, movies, novels, and popular songs.

 Only by reading or watching these contents through the Chinese language can you appreciate and enjoy the true cultural meaning and charm.
-It is not enough to rely on translation to appreciate these cultural arts, because translation often inevitably loses some subtle but important information.
+It is not enough to rely on translation to appreciate these cultural arts because translation often inevitably loses subtle but important information.

-After having general knowledge about the Chinese language, you may get even more excited about starting learning this ancient oriental language.
-At the same time, you may also still concern about how difficult it will be to obtain this language and also how long does it take to achieve the proficiency of daily communication?
+After general knowledge about the Chinese language, you may get even more excited about learning this ancient oriental language.
+At the same time, you may also still be concerned about how difficult it will be to obtain this language and how long it takes to achieve proficiency of daily communication?

 My answer is that – Mandarin Chinese is not that tough to conquer.
 All you need is patience and persistent efforts to put into the learning process.
 You will find yourself making huge progress after a period time of hard-working if you can study it with professional instruction from well-trained Chinese teachers.

-At Keats School, we promise that you will be able to approach the Chinese proficiency of HSK-4/HSK-5 within one or two years of intensive one-on-one Chinese study, even you’re a zero basis starter.
-Because Keats teaching team has rich experience in teaching Chinese language and has also developed its unique methodology of helping Mandarin learners.
+At Keats School, we promise that you will be able to approach the Chinese proficiency of HSK-4/HSK-5 within one or two years of intensive one-on-one Chinese study, even you’re a zero-basis starter.
+Because Keats teaching team has rich experience in teaching the Chinese language and has also developed its unique methodology of helping Mandarin learners.

 It’s not meaning that learning the Chinese language is just like a piece of cake.
-Along your journey of learning, naturally, you would face some challenges when you try to go further but since this blog article is a general introduction for the Mandarin beginners, I prefer to mention less about this part and try to help these ambitious language learners stride out their first steps.
+Naturally, along your journey of learning, you would face some challenges when you try to go further.
+Still, since this blog article is a general introduction for Mandarin beginners, I prefer to mention less about this part and try to help these ambitious language learners stride out their first steps.

-If you’re eager to find out the tricks about how to learn the Chinese language easily, you may check the other Keats blog content: https://blog.keatschinese.com/.
+If you’re eager to learn the tricks about learning the Chinese language easily, you may check the other Keats blogs.

 The last thing about learning Mandarin is to be consistent in how you learn.
-By sticking to a regular routine, you are more likely to remember what you have learned and can expand your knowledge of Chinese with new content.
+By sticking to a regular routine, you are more likely to remember what you have learned and expanded your Chinese knowledge with new content.